Top places to live in Cambridgeshire Ely

 BEST KEPT SECRET

-Ely has a train station with direct semi-fast trains to London Kings Cross.
-It’s a bit of a hike still though with the latest trains taking 67 minutes and season tickets costing £3940.
+Ely has a train station with direct semi-fast trains to London Kings Cross (70 minutes).
 The same line goes through Cambridge though and is a much more manageable 19 minutes.

 View the full Top 200 Places to Live